Laurence Thompson: Academic career

 An accomplished classical violinist, Thompson taught music at National Taiwan Normal University from 1959 to 1962.

 He was a Pomona College faculty member from 1962 to 1965, and a USC faculty member from 1965 to 1986.
 At USC, he served as chair of the department of East Asian languages and cultures from 1968 to 1970, and from 1972 to 1976.
 From 1972 to 1974, he became the founding director of USC East Asian Studies Center.

 Research

-Thompson's first major publication was a translation of Kang Youwei's "Da Tong Shu."
+Thompson's first major publication was a translation of Kang Youwei's "Da Tong Shu," (Ta T'ung Shu) in 1958.
 His main intellectual commitment was to his pioneering studies of Chinese religion.

-He wrote Chinese Religion: An Introduction and The Chinese Way in Religion.
-His three-volume bibliographical work Chinese Religions: Publications in Western Languages is a basic resource to the field, which he continued to update in retirement.
+He wrote Chinese Religion: An Introduction,. which went through 5 editions, and that Paper (2012) called "The best introductory study" of Chinese religion, and The Chinese Way in Religion.

+His three-volume bibliographical work Chinese Religions: Publications in Western Languages (1970) is a basic resource to the field, which he continued to update in retirement in 1990.

 He authored the article on Chinese religion for Encyclopædia Britannica, 15th edition.
-Additionally, he served as president of the Society for the Study of Chinese Religions for nine years, and in 1992 was honored with a festschrift in the Journal of Chinese Religions.
+Also, he served as president of the Society for the Study of Chinese Religions for nine years, and in 1992 was honored with a festschrift in the Journal of Chinese Religions.
 In addition, Thompson translated several volumes of religious studies by Wu Yaoyu and documents on Taiwanese studies.